-Display Label Parameter Options Default Description Country Country Default, or country name Default Defines calendar setting.
+Display Label Parameter Options Default Description Country Country Default, or a country name Default Indicates the location of the meter.
 The default setting stands for the U.S.A.
-Offset Time zone offset, min -720 to 720 min 120 Local offset in minutes from UTC (Universal Coordinated or Greenwich Mean Time).
-It is used to produce a local time from the GPS IRIG-B time code.
+Offset Time zone offset, min -720 to 720 min -300 Local offset in minutes from UTC (Universal Coordinated or Greenwich Mean Time).
+Required if the GPS IRIG-B or SNTP time synchronization is selected.